RaineyAbe/soo_locks_photogrammetry/README.md

 The command line must often be restarted for this change to take effect.

-3. Download the `inputs` folder with auxilliary pipeline files to your local machine.
-This folder can be found on the shared RDEPub drive, and contains:
+3. Download the _"inputs"_ folder containing auxilliary files to your local machine.
+This folder can be found on the shared RDEdrivePUB, and contains:
-- `lidar_DSM_filled_cropped.tif`: reference DSM constructed via lidar scanning, with no data values filled and cropped to the approximate model space.
+- _"lidar_DSM_filled_cropped.tif"_: reference DSM constructed via lidar scanning, with no data values filled and cropped to the approximate model space.
-- `initial_undistortion_params.csv`: initial camera and distortion parameters from OpenCV.
+- _"initial_undistortion_params.csv"_: initial camera and distortion parameters from OpenCV.
-- `calibrated_cameras/*.tsai`: pre-calibrated pinhole camera models for both the cropped and full field of view (FOV) of each camera.
+- _"calibrated_cameras/*.tsai"_: pre-calibrated pinhole camera models for both the cropped and full field of view (FOV) of each camera.
-- `closest_camera_map.tiff`: map of the closest camera at each pixel in the model space, used for constructing the orthomosaic.
+- _"closest_camera_map.tiff"_: map of the closest camera at each pixel in the model space, used for constructing the orthomosaic.

 ## Running the pipeline